-- Talk with a dietitian.
-They can give you ideas about how to maintain or regain your weight.
-This includes choosing foods that are high in protein and calories and adapting your favorite recipes. - Be physically active.
+- ▶ Talk with a dietitian.
+He or she can give you ideas about how to maintain or regain your weight.
+This includes choosing foods that are high in protein and calories and adapting your favorite recipes. - Be as active as you can.
 You might have more appetite if you take a short walk or do other light exercise.
-Studies show that many people with cancer feel better when they exercise each day. - Think about tube feedings.
+Studies show that many people with cancer feel better when they exercise each day. - ▶ Think about tube feedings.
 Sometimes, you may not be able to eat enough to stay strong and a feeding tube may be a good option.
-Your doctor or dietitian will discuss this with you if they think it will help. - Tell your doctor if you are having eating problems, such as nausea, vomiting, or changes in how foods taste and smell.
-They can help control these so you can eat better.
+Your doctor or dietitian will discuss this with you if he or she thinks it will help. - ▶ Tell your doctor if you are having eating problems, such as nausea, vomiting, or changes in how foods taste and smell.
+He or she can help control these so you can eat better.

-RECIPES to help with weight loss
+RECIPE to help with weight loss